siva-sankari-sivakaminathan/siva-sankari-sivakaminathan/README.md

 📧 Email: [sankari.s2009@gmail.com]

-Feel free to reach out if you have any questions or interesting data science projects!
+Feel free to reach out if you have any questions or interesting AI projects!